dtiadesse/sy-angular-components/README.md

 <h3 id="sy-angular-components">sy-angular-components</h3>

 sy-components is a related package that provides a set of general-purpose components and directives.
+<a href="" target="_blank">Click here to view demos</a>
 You'll need to setup your local environment to pull this package in.

 <h4> First time setup & Download from github</h4>

 git clone https://github.com/dtiadesse/sy-angular-components
 cd sy-angular-components
 npm install
 Run `ng serve` for a dev server.
 Navigate to  `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 <h5>Code scaffolding</h5>